tathaha/Spidey/README.md

 - DJ role (allows to stop the entire playback, enable/disable segment skipping, enable/disable fair queue, set the fair queue threshold or set the default music volume)

 Other:
-- (edit)snipe commands to snipe deleted/edited messages, which are cached only for 10 minutes from the moment of creation (enabled by default for guilds with less than 10k people)
+- (edit)snipe commands to snipe deleted/edited messages, which are cached only for 10 minutes from the moment of creation (enabled by default for servers with less than 10k people)
 - nsfw commands (locked to nsfw channels)
 - uploading emotes from link
 - other miscellaneous commands, which you can discover by running `s!help`

-# Click [here](https://spidey.mlnr.dev) to invite Spidey to your guild!
+# Click [here](https://spidey.mlnr.dev) to invite Spidey to your server!

 ## Vote for Spidey